First-Time Domestic Violence Charge in CA

 • Custody and visitation limitations if the victim is your child’s other parent.

-• Immigration consequences like deportation if you are not a U.S. citizen.
+• Immigration consequences, like deportation if you are not a U.S. citizen.

 • Enhanced sentencing if convicted again in the future.